Chanel Branch

 Chanel Branch (born February 6, 1980) is an American politician who represented the 45th legislative district in the Maryland House of Delegates from 2020 to 2023.
-Governor Larry Hogan appointed Branch to replace Cheryl Glenn after Glenn resigned and pleaded guilty to federal corruption charges.
+Governor Larry Hogan appointed Branch mid-term in January 2020 after a controversy with the previous office holder had forced them to resign.
+In 2022, Branch ran for the office during the normal election cycle and lost.

 Background

 Branch was born on February 6, 1980, in Baltimore, Maryland, where she graduated from Paul Laurence Dunbar High School.
 She attended Baltimore City Community College and the TESST College of Technology.